cambiegroup/flowchem/docs/add_device/add_to_flowchem.md

 Entering information points is recommended to detect possible errors during device initialization.
 You are advised to use the loguru package.
 For more details, visit [Loguru doc](https://loguru.readthedocs.io/en/stable/).

-At this point we can create configuration file to initialize our new device type to check everything is ok so far.
+At this point we can create the configuration file to initialize our new device type.
+THis will check if everything is ok so far (it would not work otherwise).
 Let's create a minimal config file name `ear.toml` with this content:
 ```toml
 [device.my-magic-ear]